 Applying for Financial Aid

 Arrupe College is designed to allow students to earn an associate's degree with little or no debt.
-In order to take advantage of available financial aid resources, all Arrupe College applicants must file the Free Application for Federal Student Aid (FAFSA).
-The FAFSA can be completed online.
+In order to take advantage of available financial aid resources, all Arrupe College applicants must file the Free Application for Federal Student Aid (FAFSA) or the Alternative Application for Illinois Financial Aid (RISE Act).
+The FAFSA and Alternative App can be completed online.
 Please use Loyola University Chicago's school code (001710) when filing the FAFSA.

 If you are unable to file the FAFSA, please contact us.